dmitryduev/DeepStreaks/readme.md

 ### Network architecture

-We are using three "families' of binary classifiers.
+We are using three "families' of binary CNN-based classifiers.
 Individual classifiers from each such family are trained to answer one of the following questions, respectively:

-- "rb": bogus or real streak?
+- "rb": bogus (rb=0) or real (rb=1) streak?
 All streak-like objects are marked as real, including actual streaks from fast moving objects, long streaks from satellites, and cosmic rays.

-- "sl": long or short streak?
+- "sl": long (sl=0) or short (sl=1) streak?

-- "kd": ditch ot keep?
-Is this a real streak, or a cosmic ray/other artifact?
+- "kd": ditch (kd=0) ot keep (kd=1)?
+Is this a real streak, or a cosmic ray/some other artifact?

 <img src="doc/DeepStreaks.png" width="50%">